Filling Cheap Eats in Seoul Under 10,000 Won

 10. Korean Fried Chicken (치킨)

 While some may argue that Korean fried chicken is too indulgent to be considered a cheap eat, you can find affordable versions at smaller chains or local restaurants.
 The crispy exterior with a variety of sauces makes it hard to resist.
+Korean fried chicken has gained international fame for its unique flavors and double-frying technique, resulting in an exceptionally crispy skin.

 - Price: A small serving can range between 9,000 and 10,000 won ($7.50 to $8).

 It’s a filling option, especially if you share it with a friend.
+Many locals enjoy this dish during casual gatherings or late-night outings.

 Final Thoughts